microsoft/Azure-Synapse-Connectivity-Checker/README.md

 # Project

-Script to test Synapse connectivity endpoints and ports needed
+Script to test Synapse / Fabric connectivity endpoints and ports needed

  - Check name resolution for all possible endpoints used by Synapse
  - Check if ports needed are open (1433 / 1443 / 443)